 Thomas J. Kent graduated from the University of Nebraska-Lincoln with a bachelor’s degree in Electrical Engineering in 1985 and a master’s degree in Business Administration in 2005.
 He completed the Institute of Nuclear Power Operations (INPO) reactor technology course for utility executives at the Massachusetts Institute of Technology.
 Kent is a veteran of the United States Navy.
-He joined the District in May 1990 as an engineer at Cooper Nuclear Station, and he has served in many positions during his career.
+He joined the District in May 1990 as an environmental qualification coordinator at Cooper Nuclear Station, and he has served in many positions during his more than 30-year career.
 Kent serves as a board of director for several energy- and community-related organizations, including the Nuclear Energy Institute, Electric Power Research Institute, The Energy Authority, American Public Power Association, Large Public Power Council, and the Mid-America Council - Boy Scouts of America.
 He currently serves on the Southwest Power Pool Members Committee and is a past chair of the Midwest Reliability Organization Board of Directors and a past president of the RMEL Board of Directors, and he is a certified high school football official in the state of Nebraska.
 He was appointed NPPD president and chief executive officer on May 1, 2020.